 If you are interested in staying in Finland after graduation, UTU’s Career Services (Rekry) and the trade union for educational sciences graduates (Specia) can provide you with assistance in finding a job here.
 The university also runs some for-credit courses that connect students with industry mentors and real-world projects in broader Finnish society.

-10. You can apply for the EdLearn programme in January!
+10. You can apply for the Education and Learning programme in January!

 Does EdLearn sound like it’s the right fit for you?
 Then apply!
-The next application period for international degree programmes is from 7-20 January 2021.
+The application period for our International Master’s Degree Programmes is yearly in January.
 Check out the application requirements as soon as possible, because you need to get all your documents in order before you can apply.
-Studies will begin in late August 2021.
+Studies will begin in late August.

 - Master’s Degree Programme in Education and Learning (overview page)